anapyx/anapyx/README.md

 ➔ 👩🏻‍🎓 Computer Science undergraduate student in a Bachelor's Degree at Federal University of Paraíba (UFPB), Brazil.

-➔ 👩🏻‍💻 Currently part of SISENEX project in LUMO Lab as a Backend Developer using Node.js.
+➔ 👩🏻‍💻 Currently part of SISENEX project in LUMO Lab as a Software Developer.

 ➔ 👩🏻‍💻 I am also a member of TAIL (Technology and Artificial Intelligence League)!
 I am currently researching ML on audio signal processing.